Weljon Mindoro: Move up the ranks

 After defeating journeyman Mao Tameda in the first round in his return to the middleweight division, Mindoro was scheduled to make his U.S. debut against Mexican veteran Mahonri Montes, however, the bout against Montes was scrapped and was replaced by former bare-knuckle fighter and experienced boxer Tyler Goodjohn on July 10, 2024, at ProBox TV Events Center in Plant City, Florida, Mindoro won via 2nd Round KO.
 Mindoro was announced to fight Puerto Rican former WBC FECARBOX titlist Marcos Osorio-Betancourt on November 9, 2024, at Osceola Heritage Park in Kissimmee, Florida.
 However, Osorio-Betancourt withdrew and Brazilian gatekeeper Lucas de Abreu stepped up as a replacement, Mindoro knocked Lucas de Abreu out with a petrifying right hand punch in the third round.

 On November 10, 2024, Mindoro was already scheduled to fight the reigning IBF Pan Pacific middleweight champion and veteran Australian boxer Joel Camilleri in an exhibition bout on December 6, 2024 in Dubai, United Arab Emirates.
 Mindoro won the IBA Asian 65 kilograms belt via fourth-round TKO against Camilleri.

+On August 29, 2026, Mindoro suffered the first defeat of his professional career against Carlos Ocampo at the USC Galen Center in Los Angeles, California, USA, losing by ninth round technical knockout.